 Beyond the benefits of breadth, a risk appetite framework also provides depth to risk management activities.
 It is the collective impact of risk-taking across a firm that needs to be managed.
-This will always require coordination between different parts of a firm, alignment between broader objectives and the more
+This will always require the coordination among various parts of a firm, alignment between broader objectives and the

-4 Deloitte, 2014.
+5 Deloitte, 2014.
 "Risk Appetite Frameworks: How to Spot the Genuine Article"

-5 Senior Supervisors Group (SSG), 2009.
+6 Senior Supervisors Group (SSG), 2009.
 "Risk Management Lessons from the Global Banking Crisis of 2008"

-6 As noted of some firms during the 2008 financial crisis, by the Senior Supervisors Group (SSG)
+7 As noted of some firms during the 2008 financial crisis, by the Senior Supervisors Group (SSG)

-specific objectives of business units or individuals, and a translation between technical language of the risk or product specialist and the more general firm-specific risk appetite language.
+more specific objectives of business units or individuals, and a translation between technical language of the risk or product specialist and the more general firm-specific risk appetite language.

 This is where risk appetite frameworks come to the fore.
-Firstly, they facilitate top-down direction from the Board via the cascading of risk appetite statements and their ongoing monitoring and control - in a risk appetite language that is meaningful to everyone.
-Secondly, they rely on bottom-up information and insight from the businesses and control functions through the calibration of risk appetite limits and triggers, as well as the reporting of risks and the risk profile versus risk appetite.
+First, they facilitate top-down direction from the Board via the cascading of risk appetite statements and their ongoing monitoring and control - in a risk appetite language that is meaningful to everyone.
+Second, they rely on bottom-up information and insight from the businesses and control functions through the calibration of risk appetite limits and triggers, as well as the reporting of risks and the risk profile versus risk appetite.

-Drive Quality Risk Management
+Drivers of Quality Risk Management

-In order to have an effective risk appetite framework, the following must be present:
+To have an effective risk appetite framework, the following must be present: